ttab/textbit/README.md

-# Textbit component
+# Textbit editable

 ## Description

-An editor component based on Slate for embedding into react applications.
-See [Slate documentation](https://docs.slatejs.org/) for more information.
+An editable component based on Slate for embedding into react applications.
+See [Slate documentation](https://docs.slatejs.org/) for more information on Slate.

 ## Development